quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   acknowledgement when the peer receives a packet out of order ({{out-of-order}}).
 0 represents 'false' and 1 represents 'true'.

 ACK_FREQUENCY frames are ack-eliciting.
-However, their loss does not require retransmission if an ACK_FREQUENCY frame with a larger Sequence Number value has been sent.
+However, an ACK_FREQUENCY frame SHOULD NOT just be retransmitted.
+Instead, a new ACK_FREQUENCY frame with a larger Sequence Number value and potential updated information SHOULD be sent if loss was detected and if a new ACK_FREQUENCY was not already sent in the mean time until the loss was detected.

 An endpoint MAY send ACK_FREQUENCY frames multiple times during a connection and with different values.